 Courses in Online Family Nurse Practitioner Programs

-While you look into family nurse practitioner programs with no GRE required, you might be wondering what kinds of courses you’ll have to pass.
-In general, since students in online family nurse practitioner programs have already passed nursing school and typically have at least a bachelor’s degree, you won’t have to take the science and basic healthcare classes you likely already took as an undergraduate.
+While you look into online family nurse practitioner programs with no GRE required, you might be wondering what kinds of courses you’ll have to pass.
+In general, since students in online family nurse practitioner programs have already passed nursing school and typically have a bachelor’s degree, you won’t have to take the science and basic healthcare classes you likely already took as an undergraduate.

 - Pathophysiology across the lifespan

 - Common illnesses across the lifespan

 - Advanced pharmacology